drewmrobson/plantuml/README.md

 # Overview

 PlantUML is a fantastic modeling language for UML diagrams.
-Puml.dev is an easy web editor to get started with but doesn't provide examples or themes.
-This repo is to just that.
+[Puml.dev](https://www.puml.dev/) is a great online editor to get started with but doesn't provide examples or themes.
+This repo is to provide some of these.

 ## Further Reading